pedrolabonia/pydavinci/README.md

 - PyDavinci requires Python 3.10 or higher
 - External scripting with PyDavinci requires Resolve Studio 18 (Free version does not allow API access)
-- There is currently no release version for the Resolve 18 branch.
-Install it with git.
+- The pip version currently works for Davinci Resolve Studio 17.
+For use with Resolve 18, install it with git.

 ```bash
 pip install git+https://github.com/pedrolabonia/pydavinci